zakotniuk/gameFifteen/README.md

 # gameFifteen
-This mini game made for OOP exam
+This mini game made for OOP exam.

 ### :hammer_and_wrench: Languages and Tools :
 <div>